-A measure of the sampling error is the standard error.
-This measurement is based on the idea of selecting several samples, although in a survey only one sample is drawn and information is collected on units in that sample.
+The sampling error or standard error, is a measure based on the idea of selecting several samples, although in a survey only one sample is drawn and information is collected on units in that sample.
 Using the same sampling plan, if a large number of samples were to be drawn from the same population, then about 68% of the samples would produce a sample estimate that is within one standard error of the census value and in about 95% of the samples it will be within two standard errors of the census value.